U.S. Car Theft Prevention Guide

 If your car is stolen or broken into, odds are you’re going to be placing a call to your insurance company.
 If your auto insurance policy includes theft coverage, odds are you’re in good hands.
 If it doesn’t, there are a number of hidden costs, particularly in the case of auto theft, that you’ll need to be aware of.

-First, if your car is found by police, odds are it won’t be in good condition.
+First, if your car is found by police, chances are it won’t be in good condition.
 Most stolen cars are stripped for parts such as glass, body panels, interiors, and whatever else can be sold in pieces.
 The shell of your former car is often what is recovered.
 If you aren’t insured against theft, expect to pay disposal and/or towing fees.

 If items were stolen from your car, but not the car itself, you have another issue to address: whether or not to file a claim.
 Whether you file a claim or not, you’ll definitely need to file a police report.
 To determine if you need to file a claim for the stolen items, find out what your coverage level is for item theft in your policy documents.
 If your coverage level is low enough that you could pay the same amount out of pocket to replace the items, it may not be worth filing the claim.
 Then again, if you don’t have the cash on hand, it makes more sense to do so.
 The only reason you might not want to file a claim with your car insurance company is that some companies pay attention to the frequency with which you file claims and if you’ve filed too many within a given period, they may increase your premium.
 If that’s a concern of yours, it’s probably a good idea to call your agent or your insurance company’s customer service line to get the facts.